|

 liter of water weighs 1 million milligrams; i.e. (ppm – parts per million)

-Note: Part per million; One part per million is the equivalent
+Note: parts per million; One part per million is the equivalent

 of ½ of a dissolved aspirin tablet in a full bathtub of water (approximately 50